Your Shopify store has hundreds, maybe thousands of products. Your average customer sees a handful before they leave.

 9. Personalized "For You" Recommendations

-The most sophisticated type.
 Uses individual browsing history, purchase history, search queries, and behavioral signals to generate a unique product selection for each visitor.
 No two customers see the same widget.
-This is the recommendation type that delivers the highest AOV and conversion lifts, but it requires an AI-powered engine with enough data to model individual preferences.
+This recommendation type delivers the highest AOV and conversion lifts, but it requires an AI-powered engine with enough data to model individual preferences.

 Best placement: Homepage (hero or featured section), email campaigns, dedicated "Recommended for You" page.